+How do you kick a soccer ball the right way?
+A very important questions every new player show know!
 How many times have we heard it shouted from both the coaches and the parents?
 “Kick with your laces, not your toe.”
 Sounds like an easy request, but you must understand you are trying to change the evolution of a child.

 This is why so many struggle with the seemingly simply task of showing your child what part of the foot to pass, dribble and shoot with.
 One thing that’s tricky for soccer parents, is that in soccer you use EVERY part of your foot to play soccer but only use certain parts of the foot all the time for fundamental aspects of the game.
 Inside of the foot for passing.
 Outside of the foot to dribble.
 Instep to shoot with power.
 Inside of the foot to bend the ball.

 While many think this is a problem for very young soccer players, 5 – 9 years old, we have seen this problem frequently in the 13 – 16 year olds as well.
 One of the benefits of our research while creating Blast The Ball™ is we were able to work with players at all levels from all over the world.
 The “not so shocking” findings to us may surprise you.
 There are soccer players at the most advanced levels of play that can’t perform all the different types of kicks correctly.
 If they can, they often can’t perform them with both feet.
 Understanding the EXACT and correct form is essential for the development of advancing players.

 Curing the toe kick is often the first step.
 It really is quite easy to understand if you take the time to study the progression, the cause and the cure.
 We spent 18 months studying every phase of the soccer kick from 6 year olds all the way to professional players.
 Once we captured this “evolution” on video and slowed it down, it became quite evident why we kick with toe and the steps to cure it.